kartikey09/HacktoberFest-REPOOO/README.md

 3. Scroll to the bottom and commit changes.
 4. Go to pull requests inside the repository(not on the right of search bar)
 5. Submit Pull request.
-6. Repeat steps 1-6 until you have submitted 4 PRs.
-7. Check your hacktoberfest profile for the number of eligible PRs.
+dhiuehfiuwehf7.
+Check your hacktoberfest profile for the number of eligible PRs.
 8. You should get a mail as well.
 9. End